GildedPleb/helm-charts/charts/hab/examples.md

 2 nearly identical bitcoind nodes, on 2 hosts, that are not networked.
-This is essentially the same as adding `replicaCount: 2` to the first node, and deleting the second, with one important difference: because these nodes are in different peer groups, they will not talk to eachother (unless they talk to a remote peer who shares their neighbors address).
-This is how to isolate peers from what would normally be the same statefulset newtworking defaults.
+This is essentially the same as adding `replicaCount: 2` to the first node, and deleting the second, with one important difference: because these nodes are in different peer groups, they will not talk to each other (unless they talk to a remote peer who shares their neighbors address).
+This is how to isolate peers from what would normally be the same statefulset networking defaults.
 Also note that the names need to change to pass validation.

 ```yml